-Readmission: Please see Academic Policies for Graduate Programs section, page 74.
+Readmission: See Academic Policies for Graduate Programs section, page 93.

 Islamic Chaplaincy Program

 Since 2001, Hartford International University's renowned Islamic Chaplaincy Program has produced professionals who are now leaders in the field of chaplaincy.
 These chaplains serve in diverse settings in federal prisons, armed services, in private and public hospitals, and higher education.